brandeis-cosi-103a-spring25/group-b/README.md

 http://localhost:8080/
 ```

-You’ll see the **ATG Game Platform** UI with options to create and manage games.
+You'll see the **ATG Game Platform** UI with options to create and manage games.

 ---